Financial Samurai

 15 minutes is nothing given we all have phones to nourish our minds with Financial Samurai articles.
 It is simply amazing how quickly we can kill time once we’re allowed to surf the web, listen to music, text with friends, play games, or watch some Netflix.

 The cost to take the bus downtown from the north end where I used to live and the Muni downtown from the west side where I currently reside costs the same $2.5 each way, or $78 for a monthly commuter pass.
-Meanwhile, the invention of Uber pool and Lyft Line has lowered car service by 60-70%.
+Meanwhile, the invention of Uber pool and Lyft Line has lowered tax rides by ~50%.

 Pandemic Accelerates Geoarbitrage To Cheaper Neighborhoods

-Of course, once the pandemic hit, living out west became even more attractive.
-The demand for real estate in the less dense side of San Francisco is hot.
-I even rented out one of my rental properties to a family of four for $6,550/month.
+I even rented out one of my rental properties to a family of four for $8,300/month.
 In the past, I would never be able to land the unicorn tenant: a family.
 It was always just four housemates, which required a lot more work.

 Where I live, you can get a haircut for $12 pre-tip and eat a nice dinner for $15 a person.
 Where I used to live, the same haircut costs $26 pre-tip.
 Further, you’d never be able to escape a restaurant for under $30 a person.